This guide is for you if you experienced knee pain or recovering from the surgery or stem cell procedure.

 If your mindset is shitty, no amount of rehab will heal you.

-My meditation practice lasts between 10 and 20 minutes daily.
-It consists of focusing the mind on the breath, inhaling, and exhaling for about 12 to 20 counts.
-Sometimes I use mantras in coordination with a breath.
+My meditation practice is about 10 to 20 minutes daily.
+It focuses the mind on the breath, inhaling, and exhaling for about 12 to 20 counts.
+Sometimes I use music, movement, and mantra (a word could be: love, heal, or Sanskrit sound of om) in coordination with a breath.
 When my mind is settled, I visualize my healed ACL.
 I keep the image in my mind for a few seconds and let it go.

 2) Don’t Skip PT EVER!